NoSleepTillLambos/AlgoCrypt/README.md

 ## Development Process

-Users are able to cycle through various currencies on the comparison and timeline page and display data about the various objects.
+Users are able to cycle through various currencies on the comparison and timeline page and display data about the various object properties all with help of the Coinlore API.

 ### Implementation Process